aben20807/quantum-computer-timeline/README.md

 2. Follow the existing format for consistency
 3. For paper links, use the JSON array format: `[{"title":"Paper Title","url":"https://example.com"}]`
 4. The application will automatically update with the new data

+## Contributing

+We welcome contributions to improve both the application and the dataset.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on:

+- Data corrections and additions
+- Bug reports and feature requests
+- Code contributions
+- Development setup
+- Pull request process

 ## Customizing the Visualization